Glossary

 Conclusion

-Venture capital plays a vital role in helping startups grow quickly by providing funds, expertise, and connections.
-It suits businesses with high growth potential and a clear plan for scaling.
+Venture capital is a powerful funding source that helps startups grow quickly by providing capital, expertise, and connections.
+It suits companies with high growth potential and scalable business models.

 FAQs